verociraptor/movie-sorter/README.md

 # movie-sorter
-A simple script to sort and select my movies for me
+A simple script to sort and select my movies for me.
+My very own at-home movie library!

-To execute: ./move-sorter.py [directory to look in]